 - Last sanding should be wet sanded, giving the most smoothest finish

 - Interior drywall should have a PVA flat primer.

 - PVA spread rate is much different than finish coat, in that PVA's cover normally twice as far, around 425 sq. ft. of surface per gallon.
 Apply just enough to seal new drywall from finish paints coat absorption.

-- Rolling out final coat or back rolling will provide surface uniformity, especially on a flat smooth Schedule 5 drywall finish, leaving a paint stipple.
+Rolling out final interior painting coat, or back rolling will provide surface uniformity, especially on a flat smooth Schedule 5 drywall finish, leaving a paint stipple.